This article describes some of the shapes in the DT Annotations stencil.

 Once you've made your selections, click Save and Close.

-The Export/Import buttons can be used to save configurations for future use.
+The Export and Import buttons can be used to save configurations for future use.

-When you export you will be prompted to name the configuration.
+When you export, you will be prompted to enter a name for the configuration.

-When you import, you'll be able to select from any saved configurations.
+When you import, you can select from any saved configurations.

 On the import form, you can also edit the names of the configurations or delete them if you no longer need them.

-Once on the page, you can right-click the Smart Callout shape and select Configure if you wish to make changes to the fields that display.
+Once on the page, you can right-click the Smart Callout shape and click Configure Callout if you wish to make changes to the fields that display.

 Shape Data Window

-Show Leader Line - Default = True.
 Show or hide the leader line.
+The default is True.

-Auto Width - Default = True.
 The Smart Callout shape will automatically resize to accommodate the text.
-With either choice, you can always use the control handles to manually adjust the size of the text box.
+With either choice, you can always use the control handles to adjust the size of the text box manually.
+The default is True.

-Style - Default = Box.
 There are four text box styles illustrated below.
 Box, No Outline, 1 Line, 2 Lines.
+The default is Box.